 builders who see projects through to completion and want to make a real-world impact

-Admission is competitive, and successful candidates will need to have top grades from world-leading academic institutions, with excellent mathematical backgrounds and preferably experience in machine learning.
+Admission is competitive, and successful candidates will need to have graduated from PhD studentships with world-leading academic institutions, with excellent mathematical backgrounds.
 No knowledge of medicine or biology is required.

 The lab views diversity of all kinds as a crucial source of strength and creativity.
 To that end, applications are sought from candidates with a wide variety of nationalities, academic specializations, and professional backgrounds.
-This is reflected in the lab’s intake of 6 PhD students, as announced in October, as well as the composition of the broader research team.
+This is reflected in the lab’s intake of 6 PhD students, as announced in October 2020, and our addition of a new postdoc in April 2021, as well as the composition of the broader research team.